 Subcontractor Outreach

-Please describe your subcontractor outreach and how the public body will encourage small, women and minority-owned business participation.
-Please include past performance inclusion goals and actual costs.
+Please describe your subcontractor outreach and how the public body will encourage small-, minority-, women-, and veteran-owned business participation.
+Please include past performance inclusion goals (%) and actual utilization ($).

 Signature of Authorized Representative

 In submitting this application, you, as the authorized representative of your organization, understand that the PRC may request additional information about your organization, its construction history, and the experience and qualifications of its construction management personnel.
 You agree to submit information in a timely manner and understand that failure to do so may delay action on your application.